ByteXenon/MathParser.lua/README.md

 - [ ] Add optional support for solving differential and integral equations.

 We welcome feature requests and suggestions for improvements.
 Feel free to open an issue or a pull request.
 Your feedback is highly appreciated!

+## Contact

+Do you have any questions, suggestions, or feedback?
+Feel free to open an issue on this GitHub repository.
+Alternatively, you can email the project maintainer, ByteXenon at `ddavi142(at)asu(dot)edu`

 ## License